sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 1. Restore the original `package.json` from its backup location
 1. Run `yarn upgrade` to update the `typescript` version

-Before we can run it as an action we need to turn it into a Docker image.
-To do that, run the following command in the directory where you saved the `Dockerfile`:
+Before we can run it as an action we need to turn it into a Docker image, by running the following command in the directory where the `Dockerfile` was saved:

 ```sh
 docker build -t eslint-fix-action .